Does Fasting Really Increase Your HGH Levels? The Science Explained!

 Intermittent fasting has been shown to decrease insulin levels, which can positively affect weight loss and overall health.

-Insulin is a hormone that regulates blood sugar levels, and when classes are consistently high, it can lead to weight gain and an increased risk of chronic diseases such as diabetes.
+Insulin is a hormone that regulates blood sugar levels, and when levels are consistently high, it can lead to weight gain and an increased risk of chronic diseases such as diabetes.

 Insulin and Weight Loss